It’s December…Summer Solstice time in Australia. The time of Full Bloom. And Gratitude.

 So I met Jack Roberts when we wandered into a shop in Kinvara.
 Jack is the expert in Ireland on Sheela na Gigs.
 We had a lovely chat or two.
 He has so much reverence for the powerful, wild feminine- and is so knowledgeable.
 It was such a thrill to meet him.

-This one at St Gobnait’s church we have visited often.
+There have been a few more meetings with Sheela: This one at St Gobnait’s church we have visited often.
 St Gobnait is an amazing woman- she met 7 white stags at the location of her church and knew this was where she should build her community of women- and then they worked with all things bees 🐝

 This lovely (below) is high up on a tower in County Cork.
 And here I am with my Yule candle on Solstice day at St Gobnait’s holy well.

 We have spent a lot of time tramping around looking for Sheela na Gigs on every visit to Ireland (variously pronounce Sheela na GIG or Sheela na Ghee by those Irish experts I have met- Irish is Síla na Gigh).

 The meaning of the words also varies according to what you read.
 Sheela: feminine, connected with Sidhe (Shee- the fairy folk of Ireland).
 Gigh: variously breasts, buttocks- The Sheela na Gig Ireland website is very clear that the pronunciation is Ghee and that the word is still in use and refers to the Vulva.

 In any case, it is always a great pleasure to find a Sheela that we haven’t seen before.
 We found 4 last week.
 We have a battered map by Jack Roberts (the Sheela-na-Gigs of Ireland: An Illustrated Map and Guide) that we have used since 2009.
 Jack Roberts put it all into a book in 2018 which is updated (“new” Sheelas are regularly found) and we used that as well as the website.

 And who or what might they be?
 Jack Roberts says: